About (is me)

 How you and i met.

-Despite the brand new and freshly “devil-free” Walmart standing there so invitingly, I’d sung quite enough “Lord I Lift Your Name on High” for one lifetime, and decided to leave Kenai for the United Kingdom on a one way ticket.
+Despite the brand new and freshly “devil-free” Walmart, I’d sung enough “Lord I Lift Your Name on High” for one lifetime, and decided to leave Kenai for the United Kingdom on a one way ticket.

-Upon reflection, this was an obnoxious level of assumption on my part.
-Despite needing the Heathrow desk clerk to fully explain to me the concept of a train, having never ridden one by myself before the exact moment I arrived in bustling, liberal London, somehow it worked.
-Performing opera on the street would make me my own boss, and take me around the world to perform and connect with thousands of people in ways I never thought possible, all through the magic of music.
+Upon reflection, this was a lot of assumption on my part.
+Despite needing the Heathrow desk clerk to fully explain to me the concept of a train, having never ridden one in my life before that moment, somehow it all worked.
+Performing opera on the street would make me my own boss, and take me around the world to perform and connect with thousands of people in ways I never thought possible.
 At one point, I even went viral in the Balkans and was featured on Bosnian and Croatian television.
 I have a tattoo on my dominant forearm of the Ottoman-style fountain Sebilj, an iconic national landmark the centre of Sarajevo.
 I received it in Bosnia to commemorate how deeply the Bosnian War, and subsequent resilience of the Bosnian people, informed the trajectory of the rest of my life.
 Legend says any person who drinks from the waters of Baščaršija will return back to Sarajevo.
-Below the fountain are the words “again and again” written in the Bosnian language.
-I have since gone back to tour Bosnia regularly as a comedian.
+Below the fountain are the words “again and again” written in Bosnian.
+I wasn’t brave enough to drink the water, but I have gone back to tour Bosnia regularly as a comedian anyway.

-In 2015 I returned to the Edinburgh Fringe Festival once again, and would thusly stumble into a stand up comedy show for the first time in my life.
+In 2015 I returned to the Edinburgh Fringe Festival once again, and would stumble into a stand up comedy show for the first time.
 This was a game changer.
-The artform of disarming the masses with humour was utterly intoxicating.
-Here, in front of my very eyes, was a way to meet hundreds of people at once.
-It was a concept which was previously unbelievable in my town of a few thousand.
+The artform of disarming the masses with humour was intoxicating.
+Here, in front of my very eyes, was a way to meet hundreds of people at once, a concept which was previously unbelievable.
 I could simply “have a chat” with thousands of people I would never otherwise meet, learn about them in real time, and enjoy that process over and over again to my heart’s content.
-The microphone became my professor.
 I went on to perform comedy in more than 30 countries, and as of just before the pandemic, in two languages.
-Street performing would give me the freedom to pack up and travel to any comedy club in Europe at will, and be able to perform for hundreds of international comedy audiences, as well as some of the best clubs in the U.K. without the constraints of an ordinary job.
-Spending most of my adult life performing comedy for the acerbic sensibilities of the British public would prove to burgeon my personhood in ways hither to unbeknownst to me, and allow me to be introduced to the world.
+Street performing would give me the freedom to pack up and travel to any comedy club at will, and be able to perform for hundreds of international audiences and some of the best clubs in the U.K. Spending most of my adult life performing comedy for the acerbic sensibilities of the British public would burgeon my personhood in ways hither to unbeknownst to me.
 For better or for worse: I am who I am because the Brits are who they are.

-Fast forward to 2020, in the beginning of the pandemic in England, I was, like millions of others across the planet, newly stuck at home all hours of the day.
-My universe for that first year was the living room of none other than Britain’s Got Talent Finalist Daliso Chaponda, who graciously took me in to his flat in Mancester to escape an abusive Englishman in a nearby city.
-It was a relationship which had ended in an abortion and left me with debilitating depression as a result.
-Under the direct encouragement of Daliso, I began to fuss with an app called Tiktok to vent my trauma.
+Fast forward to 2020, in the beginning of the pandemic in England, I was, like millions of others across the planet, newly stuck at home.
+My universe for that first year was the living room of none other than Britain’s Got Talent Finalist Daliso Chaponda, who graciously took me in to his flat in Manchester.
+Under his direct encouragement, I began to fuss with an app called Tiktok to vent.
 Being the quintessential professional entertainers that we are, Daliso had a lighting setup purchased for the digital entertaining that would define the next year of our lives.
 And what’s more: he encouraged me fiddle with it to make my Tiktoks.
-It was the trauma of my ex’s abuse towards me which inspired me to start creating videos, and it was this trauma that began to resonate with an audiece.

 One fateful day I would attempt to channel “diabolical twat” while venting about misogyny on Tiktok, and the character who would go on to define me to millions of people was born.
 Americans, bless them, heard me and assumed I was English.
-I had, apparently entirely unconciously, tapped into the American perception of what it is to be British.
+I had, apparently unconciously, tapped into the American perception of what it is to be British.
 The cadence of speech I’d developed while living in England for most of my adult life was evidently the secret sauce for a very viral, and highly British-y, success.
 The caricature stuck, and would become my signature voice.
 My platform would grow to be known for those very same spirited “twatty” rants about politics, history, vaccine information, sexuality, and much more.
 I’d somehow managed to merge comedy and activism, and was able to use the power of what I’d been given to raise hundreds of thousands of dollars for grassroots causes around the world during the wake of the pandemic.
-This was fulfilling beyond words.
 I was able to finally, on an unimaginable scale, share what a life away in Europe had taught me.
-I was free to raise my voice for things I had come to cherish in a lifetime spent experencing human beings out loud behind a microphone, away from my small town at the end of the world.
+I was free to raise my voice for things I had come to cherish in a lifetime spent experencing human beings out loud behind a microphone.
 I now reside in New York.

 We are desensitised.